Pi-Dev/PiDevUtils/readme.md

 All content is under the **MIT License**, unless explicitly stated otherwise in specific files.
 Some splines/math code credits: Paul Bourke.
-Original toolbar concept partially inspired by Bob Berkebile.
+DoTweenPath concept partially inspired by Bob Berkebile.

 ## 👤 About the Developer